Log in or create new account to save this product to your wishlist.

 In any case, make sure that you water the grass well after scarifying; another reason to leave it until the afternoon/early evening, as wet leaves can scorch until harsh sun).

-How often should I scarify?
+How often should I scarify my lawn?

 It depends on how much thatch or moss your particular lawn produces.
 Shady lawns are more prone to moss, for example – so they need more regular scarifying.
 Most lawns benefit from annual scarifying.
 A lawn that hasn’t been scarified for a long time is likely to need some intensive work, so making scarification part of your annual routine means that the job is easier each time.